GoogleCloudPlatform/vertex-ai-samples/notebooks/official/explainable_ai/README.md

 [Custom training tabular regression model for batch prediction with explainabilty](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/explainable_ai/sdk_custom_tabular_regression_batch_explain.ipynb)

-In this tutorial, you how learn to use `Vertex AI Training and Explainable AI` to create a custom image classification model with explanations, and then you learn to use `Vertex AI Batch Prediction` to make a batch prediction request with explanations.
+Learn how to use `Vertex AI Training and Explainable AI` to create a custom image classification model with explanations, and then you learn to use `Vertex AI Batch Prediction` to make a batch prediction request with explanations.

 The steps performed include: